 This makes a great meal, served with plain rice, a dollop of ghee, and the dal spooned over the top.
 Serve with some of your best pickle.

-Reduce heat to low and simmer for 10 minutes, stirring frequently.
+- Reduce heat to low and simmer for 10 minutes, stirring frequently.
 The water should be about the same level as the dal.
-Seal the pot, turn heat off, and allow to stand for 10 minutes so the lentils absorb all the water.
-Stir occasionally.
+Seal the pot, turn the heat off, and allow it to stand for 10 minutes so the lentils absorb all the water.
+Stir occasionally, but gently.